You are here

 1. A currently licensed teacher in the state of Colorado wishing to add a special education teaching endorsement through the completion of an approved program or 24 credit hours (for special education generalist only).
 This includes Special Education Generalist, Early Childhood Special Education, Special Education Specialist: Visually Impaired or Special Education Specialist: Deaf and Hard of Hearing

 2. An applicant seeking a teaching or special services license (except SLPAs) who is currently enrolled in a traditional preparation program in an area of special education/special services.
-This person would need to already hold a bachelor’s degree in a related field.
+This person would need to already hold a bachelor’s degree from a regionally accredited college/university.

 3. A special services provider who has completed a program but is lacking either a content exam or the internship/practicum hours required by licensing rules;